kamildzi/Tizen4Docker/README.md

-Tizen4Docker
+conductconductconductTizen4Docker
 ===========
 This is a docker image allowing you to run Tizen-IDE on ANY Linux distribution. \
 The image is meant to provide fully featured environment for the IDE.

 NOTE:
-- the image provides support for Tizen emulator
+- the image provides support for Tizen emulator (**make sure check "Emulator Hardware Support"**)
 - the image has built-in java JDK
 - the image has built-in google-chrome browser (required by the IDE)